godrowr/validate-creditcard/README.md

 # validate-creditcard

-To automatically validate the integrity of a ReactJS credit card form to support the team's CI/CD pipeline.
+To automatically validate the integrity of a ReactJS credit card form to support a team's CI/CD pipeline.

 ## Todo